swift-server/swift-aws-lambda-runtime/readme.md

 ### Configuration

-The library’s behavior can be fine tuned using environment variables based configuration.
-The library supported the following environment variables:
+This library’s behavior can be fine tuned using environment variables based configuration.
+This library supports the following environment variables:

 * `LOG_LEVEL`: Define the logging level as defined by [SwiftLog](https://github.com/apple/swift-log).
 Set to INFO by default.
 * `MAX_REQUESTS`: Max cycles the library should handle before exiting.
 Set to none by default.